 How the Integrity Fee Would Impact the Sports Leagues

-Legal Sports Report wrote an excellent article this week explaining how the integrity fee would work and what it would mean for the sports leagues in terms of money.
-First, Legal Sports Report notes that the integrity fee included in the House version of the bill is the first of its kind in the United States.
+The integrity fee included in the House version of the bill is the first of its kind in the United States.

 A 1% fee does not sound like much, but the fact that it is applied to total betting handle makes it much larger than it appears.
 The term “betting handle” simply refers to the total value of wagers placed by gamblers at any sportsbook.
 This is not gross revenue or net profit after expenses; this fee would come out right off the top before the books even have a chance to count their profits.

-Legal Sports Report has put together some estimates of what types of money would be raised if integrity fees catch on and spreads to other states that are considering legalizing sports betting.
+Pundits have put together some estimates of what types of money would be raised if integrity fees catch on and spreads to other states that are considering legalizing sports betting.
 These estimates are based on a previous study by Eilers & Krecjik Gaming that looked at a range of possible future outcomes should the federal ban be repealed.

-From there, Legal Sports Report took betting handle numbers from Nevada and extrapolated those to a regulated US market.
+Legal Sports Report took betting handle numbers from Nevada and extrapolated those to a regulated US market.
 In all, LSR came to a number of roughly $2 billion going to the leagues based on a median estimate of $200 billion in total betting handle across the United States in the future.

 Additional educated guesses have the NCAA getting the lion’s share of that money, with about $600 million going to college football and basketball.
 One can’t help but wonder if the NCAA being headquarted in Indiana and strongly opposed to sports betting has anything to do with Indiana being the first state to come up with the idea of an integrity fee.
 The other major sports leagues would likewise be looking at nine-figures per year each just from the integrity fee.